Build Your Email Server on Ubuntu Part 2: Setting up DKIM and SPF

 In the 1st part of our build your own email server on ubuntu tutorial series, we have a basic Postfix email server up and running and can send plain text email, read incoming emails using the command line.

-I test that tutorial again on my Ubuntu 16.04 server and found that although I set the correct MX, A and PTR record, my emails were flagged as spam by Gmail and Outlook mail.
+I tested that tutorial again on my Ubuntu 16.04 server and found that although I set the correct MX, A and PTR record, my emails were flagged as spam by Gmail and Outlook mail.
 So in part 2, we are going to look at how to ensure email delivery to recipient’s inbox by setting up SPF and DKIM records.

 What are SPF and DKIM Records?